SohrabRezaei/Neural-Network-Charity-Analysis/README.md

 * What steps did you take to try and increase model performance?

-* dropped two features
+1-dropped two features

-* Increased the first hidden layer's neurons from 8 to 11
+2-Increased the first hidden layer's neurons from 8 to 11

-* added another hidden layer with three neurons
+3-added another hidden layer with three neurons

 ## Summary